open-telemetry/community/README.md

 ### GoLang SDK

-The Golang SIG meets weekly on [Tuesday at 3 PM PDT](https://calendar.google.com/calendar/embed?src=lightstep.com_r2rdlnakn4kjbbo4jbbmdbd7m0%40group.calendar.google.com&ctz=America%2FLos_Angeles).
-This meeting is subject to change depending on contributors' availability, check the calendar for specific dates.
+The Golang SIG meets weekly on Thursdays at 10 AM Pacific.
+This meeting is subject to change depending on contributors' availability, look for the pinned message in the Gitter for specific dates (until a public calendar can be published).

 Meeting notes are held in this [doc](https://docs.google.com/document/d/1A63zSWX0x2CyCK_LoNhmQC4rqhLpYXJzXbEPDUQ2n6w/edit#).